laurarnichols/defectCrossSections/Export/VASP/README.md

 * `eigenvalues.isp.ik` -- eigenvalues for each band for given spin channel and k-point
 * `groupedEigenvalues.isp.ik` -- grouped eigenvalues for each base k-point and spin channel if `groupForGroupVelocity = .true.`
 * `grid.ik` -- Miller indices for G-vectors such that $G+k < $ cutoff
-* `groundState` -- highest occupied band for each spin channel and k-point
 * `input` -- main output file with cell, k-point, pseudopotential information, and total energy
 * `mgrid` -- full G-vector grid in Miller indices
 * `projections.isp.ik` -- $\langle \beta | \psi \rangle$ for given spin channel and k-point